 This will open a dialog panel and when you tweak your MIDI controller it will automatically be recognized as the source.

-For VST plug-ins the procedure is similar but because MUX Modular has no access to the VST editor itself,
+For VST / CLAP plugins the procedure is similar but because MUX Modular has no access to the plugin editor itself,

-instead of right-clicking a VST parameter you give it a little tweak and then open the VST plug-in context menu via the Options button at the top of the VST editor,
+instead of right-clicking a plugin parameter you give it a little tweak and then open the plugin context menu via the Options button at the top of the plugin editor,

 there you'll find "Map MIDI Controller" and you'll see that the last tweaked parameter is already set as the target parameter.